International Student Services

 **Please Note: You will be responsible for paying for any express mailing needed to get you a replacement I-20 or a travel signature for re-entry.
 The average charge for sending overseas by Federal Express is $20-$60.

-**Customs and Border Protection (CBP) will begin the I-94 automation process on April 30th, 2013 for people who enter the U.S. via air or sea.
-After automation, F-1 students will no longer receive a paper I-94 card in their passport when they enter the U.S. Instead, the passport will be stamped and include information on the date of entry, port of entry, class of admission, and status expiration date.
-I-94 numbers will be able to be downloaded from the CBP I-94 website.
-ISS will update with more information as we receive it.**
+**Customs and Border Protection (CBP) has automated the I-94 process for people who enter the U.S. via air or sea.
+F-1 students will no longer receive a paper I-94 card in their passport when they enter the U.S., unless they arrive by land from Canada or Mexico.
+Instead, the passport will be stamped and include information on the date of entry, port of entry, class of admission, and status expiration date.
+I-94 numbers will be able to be downloaded from the CBP I-94 website.**

 Documents Needed for Re-Entry to U.S.